Blockade of Germany (1939–1945): Post-war

 Britain's economy was badly hit by the abrupt ending of Lend-Lease a few days after the final defeat of Japan in August 1945.
-During the war Britain lost many of its lucrative export markets and now confronted an annual balance of payments deficit of £1.2billion.
-As in World War I, Britain emerged from the war militarily triumphant but economically poorer (rationing did not end until 1953), and economist John Maynard Keynes was sent to America to negotiate a low-interest emergency loan of £3.75 billion to tide Britain over; the final repayment of £45.5m (then about $83m) was made on 31 December 2006.
+During the war Britain had lost many of its lucrative export-markets, and she now confronted an annual balance-of-payments deficit of £1.2 billion.
+As in World War I, Britain emerged from the war militarily triumphant but economically poorer (rationing did not end until 1953), and the British economist John Maynard Keynes was sent to America to negotiate a low-interest emergency loan of £3.75 billion to tide Britain over; the UK finally discharged this loan with a repayment of £45.5m (then about $83m) on 31 December 2006.

-In the former occupied countries, severe inflation – caused in part by the large amount of money hoarded during the war, particularly by collaborators – caused further spiralling food prices and a persisting black market.
+In the former Axis-occupied countries, severe inflation – caused in part by the large amount of money hoarded during the war, particularly by collaborators – led to further spiralling food-prices and to a persisting black market.
 A factor aggravating inflation was low productivity, caused in part by a lack of coal.
-France assumed it would become entitled to large volumes of German coal from the Ruhr as war reparations, but the Americans, who kept France and other countries going with a number of short-term loans and Marshall Aid, began to realise – correctly – that Europe needed the powerhouse German economy to restart growth and prevent the spread of communism, and refused to agree to reparations, the very thing which led to German resentment after World War I and the rise of Hitler.
+France assumed that it would become entitled to large volumes of German coal from the Ruhr as war reparations, but the Americans, who kept France and other countries going with a number of short-term loans and with Marshall Aid, began to realise – correctly – that Europe needed the powerhouse German economy to restart growth and to prevent the spread of communism; thus Washington refused to agree to severe reparations, the very thing which had led to German resentment after World War I and to the rise of Hitler.